SvOlli/sorbus/doc/cpu_detect.md

 ```
  10:001e r a2    :LDX  #$00
 ```
-The `10` is just a linenumber that starts when the interrupt register is pulled high, so the CPU leaves reset state.
+The `10` is just a line number that starts when the interrupt register is pulled high, so the CPU leaves reset state.

 This is followed by an overview of the bus state at that time. `001e` is